About me

 My approach to Counselling & Psychotherapy is Pluralistic which is based on Humanistic and Person-Centred values and skills, mainly on the core conditions of congruence, acceptance and empathy.
 This approach draws on a range of methods with the aim to understand each of my client's experience and journey throughout their life-course and how any presented issues might be addressed.
 Each client's experience is unique, hence, I will work in an empathic, non-directive and non-judgemental way to ensure you get what you need from counselling by openly discussing and making shared decisions with you, with the belief that different clients need different things at different times.

 This will, in turn, help you understand yourself better and reach a solution or decision to resolve or cope with your situation.
 Together we will work towards creating a relationship in which you may take responsibility for yourself and positively value and celebrate your difference or uniqueness.
-In my experience counselling plays a significant role in both preventing and improving mental health illness and I seek to make a positive contribution in achieving this for you.
+In my experience counselling plays a significant role in both preventing and improving mental health challenges and I seek to make a positive contribution in achieving this for you.

 Training, qualifications & experience